monospaced/sublime-twee/README.md

 Sublime Twee
 ============

-*twee* source code syntax highlighting for Sublime Text 2.
+*twee* source code syntax highlighting for Sublime Text.

 *twee* is a command-line tool for writing hypertext stories…